americanexpress/one-app/docs/recipes/Deploying-Modules.md

 > Note: The manual script presented below is just an example on how to update the module map by downloading your current module map, updating it to include the new deployed assets and re-uploading it, however, this approach doesn't handle concurrency.
 There could be a case where two deployments running on different pipelines try to update the module map at the same time and a race condition might occur where the last deployment will override the contents of the first.
-If you want to avoid concurrency issues, we recommend to adopt a "locking" mechanism as part of your CI to prevent the module map from being updated while another deployment is already in process.
+If you want to avoid concurrency issues, we recommend to adopt a "locking" mechanism as part of your CI to prevent the module map from being updated while another deployment is already in progress.

 ```javascript
 const fs = require('fs-extra');